SebastianJiroSchlecht/fdnToolbox/README.md

-# fdnToolbox
+# FDNTB: The Feedback Delay Network Toolbox
 Matlab Toolbox for Feedback Delay Networks (FDNs).

-This is a pre-release version.
-An accompanying paper is in preparation.
+An accompanying paper is was submitted to DAFx 2020:
+*Sebastian J. Schlecht, "FDNTB: The Feedback Delay Network Toolbox", submitted to DAFx 2020, Vienna, Austria.*

 Feedback delay networks (FDNs) are recursive filters, which are widely used for artificial reverberation and decorrelation.
 This toolbox implements a wide range of variants and analysis methods.